wp-plugins/share-on-xing/readme.txt

 License: GPLv2
 License URI: license.txt

-Embeds the XING Share button on your Wordpress website without any hassle.
+Embed the XING Share button on your Wordpress website without any hassle.
 Allow your visitors to share your content on their XING newsfeed.

 == Description ==